 Me am going to the beach.
 This is also obviously wrong.
 It should be: Jim and I are going to the beach.

-3. This would be wrong: The best one is sent to Ashly and I.
+3. This would be wrong: The best one is sent to Ashley and I.

 Easy way to remember this is that I does not follow a verb.
 I should always make sense if it is followed by a verb.

-Correct form would be The best one is sent to Ashly and me.
+Correct form would be The best one is sent to Ashley and me.

 I am rather pleased to learn that my favorite phrase, “it is she“, upon answering the phone has formal correctness on its side but is rather antiquated